khonsulabs/cushy/guide/src/about/philosophies.md

 - Everything is a widget.
 The "root" of a user interface/window is a widget, and widgets can contain other widgets.
 - Composition is powerful and easy to reason about.
-The built-in widget library is aimed at providing a suite of libraries each with an individual purpose to aide in developers being able to compose more complex user interfaces from more basic widgets.
+The built-in widget library is aimed at providing a suite of single-purpose widgets that can be composed to create more complex user interfaces.
 - If a developer dislikes a built-in widget's behavior, they should be empowered to create their own that behaves the way they desire.
 To ensure developers have this flexibility, all provided widgets must only utilize functionality